Family Communication and Conflict Resolution Coaching

 -

-PREPARE/ENRICH Facilitator Certification, 2021
+PREPARE/ENRICH Relationship Facilitator Certification, 2021

 - Post-Graduate Certificate in Positive Psychology Well-Being Coaching (PPWBC) National Board Certification Training Program, College of Executive Coaching, 2016 – 2018